rkkims/googleflight-scraper/README.md

 ### 3. Advanced Search: Fixed Flights

-For complex itineraries where specific flights or layovers are required, you can use the `fixed_flights` field.
-This is useful for multi-city trips or forcing a particular route.
+For complex itineraries where specific flights or layovers are required, you can use the fixed_flights field.
+This is useful for forcing a particular route or building multi-segment journeys.

 When `fixed_flights` is used, the `origin` and `destination` at the top level still define the overall journey's start and end points.